2010–11 Football League 2 (Greece)

 The 2010–11 Football League 2 was the 28th season since the official establishment of the third tier of Greek football in 1983.
 It started on September 12, 2010.

 It's the first season with championship's new name, after its change from Gamma Ethniki to Football League 2.

 Southern Group

 Teams

 In the Southern Group participate teams from Attica, Peloponnese, West Greece, Crete, South Aegean and Ionian Islands.
 Teams which participate are:

-Agia Paraskevi, Aias Salaminas, Apollon Smyrni, Aspropyrgos, Vyzas, Iraklis Psachna, Keravnos Keratea, Korinthos, Olympiakos Hersonissos, Panegialios, Panachaiki, Paniliakos, Platanias, Rodos, PAO Rouf, Chania.
+Agia Paraskevi, Aias Salaminas, Apollon Smyrnis, Aspropyrgos, Vyzas, Iraklis Psachna, Keravnos Keratea, Korinthos, Olympiakos Hersonissos, Panegialios, Panachaiki, Paniliakos, Platanias, Rodos, PAO Rouf, Chania.